aleph2c/miros/doc/batterychargingexample.rst

 something that will sample the current, something that will sample the voltage and something that will drive the statechart's decisions.
 To make current and voltage readings, we create two hooks in the charging state.
-Finally, we make sure that these heart beats are turned off when we leave the state; we can't remember why this is important, but we know it is.
+Finally, we make sure that these heart beats are turned off when we leave the state; :ref:`we can't remember why this is important, but we know it is.
+<recipes-avoiding-heart-beat-bleed-bugs>`

 .. image:: _static/three_stage_charging_chart_2_chart.svg
     :target: _static/three_stage_charging_chart_2_chart.pdf